formthefog/formation/virtual_anycast_implementation_plan.md

 ## 9. Next Steps

-With the plan in place, we can begin immediate implementation with the following parallel work streams, focusing exclusively on the MUST-HAVE features:
+With the plan in place, we can proceed with implementation focusing exclusively on the DNS-based approach for virtual Anycast functionality:

 ### Form-DNS Enhancements
 - [x] Analyze the current DNS authority implementation